zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/5-pack-and-ship-service-composite.md

 ### Details: ###
 Please start from <ins> **chapter 5, page 191 to 253** in the tutorial document</ins>.

-The Pack and ship composite in JDeveloper would look like the following:
+The Pack and ship composite in JDeveloper would look as the following:

 ![](images/5/PackShipService.png)